pleabargain/gemini-HTML-twinkle-twinkle/readme.md

 # Responsive Animated Piano Keyboard

+Can now play notes based on user MIDI device input!

 ## Description

 This is an interactive web application that displays a **5-octave piano keyboard (C2-C7)** which **responds dynamically to the browser window size**.
 It animates the playing of selected melodies like "Twinkle Twinkle Little Star" and "Mary Had A Little Lamb".
 The application visually highlights the keys being pressed, shows the name of the current note, and plays the corresponding sound using the Web Audio API.
 Users can **select different songs**, **adjust the playback speed**, and **view the underlying musical data structure** for the selected piece.